 Blood in the subarachnoid space causes a chemical meningitis that commonly increases intracranial pressure for days or a few weeks.
 Secondary vasospasm may cause focal brain ischemia; about 25% of patients develop signs of a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA) or ischemic stroke Ischemic Stroke Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
 Common causes... read more .
 Brain edema is maximal and risk of vasospasm and subsequent infarction (called angry brain) is highest between 72 hours and 10 days.
 Secondary acute hydrocephalus is also common.
 A 2nd rupture (rebleeding) sometimes occurs, most often within about 7 days.

 Headache is usually severe, peaking within seconds.
+Patients often describe it as "the worst headache in their life."
 Loss of consciousness may follow, usually immediately but sometimes not for several hours.
 Severe neurologic deficits may develop and become irreversible within minutes or a few hours.
 Sensorium may be impaired, and patients may become restless.
 Seizures are possible.

 Usually, the neck is not stiff initially unless the cerebellar tonsils herniate.
 However, within 24 hours, chemical meningitis causes moderate to marked meningismus, vomiting, and sometimes bilateral extensor plantar responses.
 Heart or respiratory rate is often abnormal.